Penal system of Japan: Foreign inmates

 The number of crimes committed by foreigners significantly decreased in recent years from 43,622 in 2005 to 15,276 in 2016.
 Most common offenses committed by foreigners were theft (60% of their Penal Code offenses), immigration violations (66% of non-Penal code offenses), and drug offenses in 2016.

 The number of convicted foreign prisoners was 3,509 in 2016.
 Yet, most of them were given suspended sentences and only 744 were imprisoned in the same year.
 The largest group was thieves (122 people) and the second largest was drug offenders (96 people).

 Use of volunteers

 Volunteers are also used in supervising parolees, although professional probation officers generally supervise offenders considered to have a high risk of recidivism.
 Volunteers hail from all walks of life and handle no more than five cases at one time.
 They are responsible for overseeing the offenders' conduct to prevent the occurrence of further offenses.
 Volunteer probation officers also offer guidance and assistance to the ex-convict in assuming a law-abiding place in the community.

 Although volunteers are sometimes criticized for being too old compared with their charges (more than 70 percent are retired and are age fifty-five or over) and thus unable to understand the problems their charges faced, most authorities believe that the volunteers are critically important in the nation's criminal justice system.

+Convict labour

+Assigned labour is considered a priority in Japan's correctional system.
+By law, if a prisoner refuses work or neglects their labour responsibility, punishment is to be implemented.
+Work hours consist of eight hours each day over the Monday-Friday period and four hours on Saturdays—although individual cases may extend or limit these procedures.
+In most prisons, inmates who perform paid work are paid for their activity.
+The money earned by inmates through prison labour in Japan is not "owned" by the inmate until they are released from incarceration.
+Instead, income is placed into a specialised bank account with only a small amount being available for prisoner use to purchase essential items from the prison store.
+Permission may also be granted for inmates to use this saved amount toward fines, lawsuit fees and alimony.

+Depending on an inmate's classification, occupational training is also a feature of Japan's correctional system.
+Intended to prepare prisoners for their release into society, prison institutions may offer training in dry cleaning, automobile repairs, photo typography, carpentry and leatherwork.
+These opportunities are based on prisoner requests and may or may not be accepted by prison authorities.
+Prisoners in Japan are also able to undertake factory work (e.g., assembling machinery, fabricating parts) for external manufacturers through contracted arrangements.
+As opposed to offshoring labour to China-based factories, manufacturers subcontract their factory work to prisons to save shipping and production costs.